Body Mass Index (BMI) Scoring Tool

 Questions and Answers

-How often should I check my BMI?
+How often should I track my BMI for effective health monitoring?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.